At Your Best You Are Love: Aging & Dating

-During this journey of singledom (I made that word up, juuuust go with it), like I said earlier, I've learned a lot about myself.
+Like I said earlier, during this journey of singledom (I made that word up, juuuust go with it), I've learned a lot about myself.
 However, past experiences have taken me through several stages that I think we should discuss.

 1. The Awkward Stage: